assholehoff/resizecbz/README.md

 # resizecbz
-Python script to resize all images inside a CBZ (Comic Book Zip)
+Python script to resize all images inside a CBZ (Comic Book Zip) With some additions and defaults to better suit my iRiver Story HD.

 Usage: python resizecbz.py file1 file2 ....